-Notes to Consolidated Financial Statements (In millions of U.S. dollars, except per share amounts and as otherwise indicated.)
+(In millions of U.S. dollars or specified currency, except per share amounts and as otherwise indicated.)
 (Due to rounding, numbers presented may not foot.)
-Years ended December 31, 2020 and 2019

 The majority of the accounts receivable balance relates to maintenance invoices to customers that have a history of payment.
 In addition, a large proportion of the Company's accounts receivable are with public sector government agencies where the credit risk has historically been assessed to be low.